crowd4u/COLLAPSE/README.md

 Please visit http://localhost:9009/ to use this app.

+You can regenerate a part of figures in Figure 5, 8, and 9 by this app.

 ### Case Studies
 We provide a notebook that allows you to re-run the case studies performed in our paper.